Ian Boeckh, MAPresident and Director

 She earned a Bachelor’s degree in Industrial Relations at McGill University in Montreal and has worked in human resources, office management and executive offices in the telecommunications and biotechnology industries.

-Motivated by discovery, challenge and progress, she finds it inspiring to work for the Foundation as the team works to guide the evolution and raise the bar to improve the standards of access and care for youth with mental ill-health.
+Motivated by discovery, challenge and progress, she finds it inspiring to work for the Foundation as the team works to support the evolution of integrated youth services.